nhselect/step1-training/content/user-guide/learner/06-confirmation/managing-your-supervisors/index.md

 updatedAt: 2022-09-01T11:14:15.998Z
 rating: true
 ---
-Make sure you are on your proficiencies **Introduction page** (Select the correct breadcrumb at the top)
+Make sure you are on the appropriate proficiencies **Introduction page** (Select the correct breadcrumb at the top)

 1. Select **Manage supervisors**